pstaender/neo4jmapper/README.md

   });
 ```

-Keep in mind that there is **no extra loading executed on stream results** to keep the response time as good as possible.
+Keep in mind that there is **no extra loading executed on stream results** to pass through the result as soon as possible.
 If you want to load a object from a streaming result (if you need labels for instance), you have to trigger it explicitly:

 ```js
   Person.findAll().each(function(person) {